slonigiraf/whitepaper/slonigiraf/ENG.md

 $0.00948 * 6 = 0.05688$

-So, **the reimbursent amount should be around 0.05688 USD in Ethiopia** to motivate students perform an expert work.
+So, **the reimbursent amount should be around 0.05688 USD in Ethiopia** to motivate students to perform an expert work.

 During 4 years of Slonigiraf educatinal model testing in different schools we have experimentally identified that a tutor needs on average 11 minutes to teach a tutee.
-Thus the tutor work as a teacher in Ethiopia should cost 0.033 USD per 1 skill:
+As a minute of the tutor work costs 0.003 USD in Ethiopia than the tutor work per 1 skill should cost 0.033 USD:

 $0.003*11 = 0.033$

-The tutor gets money from tutee not only for his time but also for issuing a dimploma that can be canceled by an expert.
-As in case when a tutee will forget the skill the tutor will pay the reimburcement to an expert the tutor should get some premium for issuing the diploma.
-Otherwise a tutor will lose money as it's not possible to completely exclude the situtation when tutee will forget the skill.
-As we mentioned tutees forget 1 skill from 4 studied, thus a tutor should add a premium of 1 reimbursemnt amount to each 4 skills that he teaches, or simply 1/4 of such amount to each diploma issuing, thus **the total price of a diploma will be 0.04722 USD in Ethiopia**:
+The tutor gets money from tutee not only for his time but also for issuing a diploma that can be canceled by an expert.
+If the tutor will not get some premium for issuing the diploma he will lose money as it's not possible to completely exclude the situtation when tutee will forget the skill.
+As we mentioned tutees forget 1 skill from 4 studied, thus a tutor should add a premium of 1 reimbursement amount to each 4 skills that he teaches, or simply $1/4$ of such amount to each diploma issuing, thus **the total price of a diploma will be 0.04722 USD in Ethiopia**:

 $0.033+0.05688*1/4=0.04722$

-The reimbursement amount is 1.2 times bigger than the diploma price:
+If we will divide the calculated reimbursement amount by a diploma price than we can conclude that the reimbursement is 1.2 times bigger than the diploma price:

 $0.05688/0.04722$

-As all issued diplomas go through the verification it's profitable to a tutor to cheat the system just issuing a lot of number of diplomas because he will lose 1.2 times more money than earning.
+As all issued diplomas go through the verification it's NOT profitable to a tutor to cheat the system just issuing a lot of number of diplomas because he will lose 1.2 times more money than earning.

 ### Situations leading to earning and spending money